- 400g apples, finely diced

 - A pinch of chilli powder

-1. Place all ingredients into a large, heavy pan.
+1. Pop all the ingredients into a large, heavy pan.

-2. Slowly bring to the boil.
-Lower heat.
-Simmer for 30 mins to 1 hour, stirring regularly.
-If it starts to dry out toward the end of cooking, trickle in a bit more cider.
+2. Set the pan on the hob and slowly bring it to the boil.
+When boiling, lower the heat and let the mixture simmer for 30 mins-1 hr, stirring regularly.
+If it starts to dry out toward the end of cooking, trickle in a little more cider.

 4. Taste toward the end.
 Add a little more mixed spice, ginger or chilli, as needed.